LocalGovIMS/.github/profile/README.md

 ## Next steps

 When the remaining functionality of Beta Phase 1 is ready, we'll be releasing the codebase right here on GitHub.
 The repository is currently private but will be made public.
 Right now we're identifying the best open-source license to share it under and we're setting up how we'll manage code contributions as and when updates are required.
 We're excited to have reached this point.

-## Technical information

-The solution is built using the .NET Framework, specifically v4.8, and C#.